pheiduck/auto-commit/README.md

 # Update:

-Script run in a loop after it was executed
+Script run in a loop 10 times after it was executed

 # Known Issues: